Tom’s Ship of Stories

 The resulting performances at the museums have been very successful.

 Some teachers comments:

 “Very well thought through, addressing the auditory, sensory and visual needs of the audience”

 “The whole performance was fantastic, the children were extremely engaged”

 “It was lovely to come to something that was pitched at just the right level”

-We are currently working on the next phase of the project.
-We’re working with the museums to develop their own sessions created specifically for special needs groups drawing on the techniques we’ve used in Tom’s Ship and the many things we’ve learned.
+We then worked with all 3 museums to develop their own sessions created specifically for special needs groups drawing on the techniques we’ve used in Tom’s Ship and the many things we’ve learned.

 Read more about the project in this blog for the Museum’s Disability Co-operative Network